elastic/elastic-charts/api/charts.api.md

     endValue?: number | 'nearest';
 };

+// Warning: (ae-missing-release-tag) "GeometryStateStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface GeometryStateStyle {
     opacity: number;
 }

+// Warning: (ae-missing-release-tag) "GeometryStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface GeometryStyle {
     opacity: number;
 }

+// Warning: (ae-missing-release-tag) "GeometryValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface GeometryValue {
     // Warning: (ae-forgotten-export) The symbol "BandedAccessorType" needs to be exported by the entry point index.d.ts